Help small companies grow, save income tax and receive tax-free dividends

 Diverse VCT portfolio with a focus on growth businesses, particularly in software and computer services.
 The acquisition of Elderstreet by Draper Esprit promises to enhance deal flow and provide the VCT with opportunities to invest in larger, more established businesses.

 An established VCT offering new investors a diverse portfolio of maturing companies alongside new investments.
-Beringea has a solid track record of investing in companies with growth potential, particularly in digital media and consumer products, and supporting them until a profitable exit can be achieved.
+Beringea has a solid track record of investing in companies with growth potential and supporting them until a profitable exit can be achieved.